-How to do local SEO?
+How do you do local SEO?
 First of all, local SEO means optimizing your site for local search intent queries — those that contain the name of your area, local landmarks, or even near me queries, e.g., “palo alto kindergarten”, “pizza delivery near me”, etc.

 Where to find those queries, you may ask.
 Most likely, you can build a list of such keywords yourself or use Rank Tracker’s keyword research tools.
 For example, you can use Keyword Planner to gather keywords from Google Ads Keyword Planner.
 For that, go to Keyword Research > Keyword Planner, enter your keyword(s) and get the list of the relevant keywords:Download Rank Tracker

 Second, make sure you create landing pages for each location if your business operates in several places.
 And it will be super beneficial to apply Local Business structured data to your local pages.
 This way, you tag your business information (company name, address, and contact details) and Google will display the knowledge panel with details about your business when it matches users’ queries.

 And finally, you need to make sure your business has a listing on Google Business Profile (formerly Google My Business) and Bing Places for Business.
 Keep your listings updated, work with reviews, and don’t forget to specify your website URL.

 Feel free to check out our full local SEO guide for more details.